 - Miami Speedboat Sightseeing Tour – Enjoy views of Miami’s scenic coastline on this speedboat cruise

 - Art deco walking or biking tour – See Versace’s over-the-top mansion and other South Beach’s highlights on the Official Art Deco Walking Tour by The Miami Design Preservation League

 - A Taste of South Beach Food Tour – If you’re a passionate foodie who wants to explore South Florida’s vibrant multicultural cuisine, this mini culinary experience is perfect for you.

 - South Beach Nightclub crawl – If you’re itching for a great party, then this all-inclusive party package with access to some of the best clubs is it.

 2. Little Havana: Vibrant Cuban culture and food

 A popular community for the Latin cultural experience in the heart of Miami’s Little Havana party-ready Calle Ocho.
 Cuban cuisine, art, and music fill every corner of this affordable tourist destination.

-Start the day with a Miami-worthy food experience by stopping at a ventanita (coffee window), pick up a Café Cubano and a pastelito.
+Start the day with a Miami-worthy food experience by stopping at a ventanita (coffee window), picking up a Café Cubano and pastelito.
 Then join a cultural food walking tour through Calle Ocho to truly immerse yourself in this eclectic neighborhood.